 In contrast, web scraping can only retrieve raw data from one or more sources.
 In other words, one web scraper can’t interact with multiple websites.
 That means that web scraping takes a more focused approach, which can extract specific data points from one website.
 A typical example is that a project seeks to extract product detail information like pricing, descriptions, titles, and inventories from Amazon.

 7. Is web scraping data mining?

-Web scraping and data mining are two different concepts.
-Web scraping is to collect raw data, but data mining is the process of discovering patterns in large data sets.
+Web scraping and data mining explained by Wikipedia are two different concepts.
+Web scraping is aimed at collecting raw data, while data mining is the process of discovering patterns in large data sets.

 8. How to avoid being blocked when scraping a website?

 Websites often implement blocking mechanisms in case of malicious scraping attacks.
 Many data requests will burden the internet server, and eventually, it will crash.
 None of us could benefit from this no-win situation.

 The best way to get away with being blocked is by preventing this from happening.
 Go conservative and be gentle.
 Try to slow down the scraping process, just like a real human being browsing a website.
 For example, you can add a delay between two requests, use IP proxies, or apply different scraping patterns.

 9. Can CAPTCHA be solved during web scraping?